She's not home yet.

 I just talked to SPC Weiler and to her nurse in Germany.
 She is doing well and sounded better than yesterday.
 She says so, and the nurse says so too.
 Nurse said she was much more alert and responsive today and seemed in better spirits.

 Right now she is receiving some blood to make up for the overall blood loss of the last three days.
 All her drainage tubes are out, and she remains stable and in good shape.
+Her broken leg and arm have not been set or treated yet

-three days after she was wounded.
+(three days after she was wounded.
 Why?
 Because the available doctors were busy with more serious casualties.
 How did she deal with this?
 She was on morphine.); most likely course of action is that they will move her back to the U.S. and she will receive definitive treatment at Womack Army Hospital on Ft.
 Bragg.

 Right now the next flight is tomorrow.
 They working to get her on it and are hopeful, but her blood count needs to come up a bit before they will let her fly from Germany.
 The manifest for that flight will be available in a few hours, and I